13 things you must know before travelling to Iceland

 This website has a lot of good information about safe driving in Iceland and you can register your travel plans with them, so they can send a rescue team if something goes wrong.
 Having the 112 Iceland App will also keep you save, make sure you download it before your trip!

 Weather in Iceland is very unpredictable.
 It can be pouring down in one second and be sunny in the next.
 This website keeps you informed about floods, wind and rain.
+May and September are one of the best time to visit Iceland, as it is not busy yet, prices are lower and the weather is likely to be nice.

 Make sure you wear many layers and have waterproof clothing.
 As Icelandic people say, there is no such thing as bad weather, just the wrong clothing!